SvenjaGuhr/SuspenseLens/README.md

 # SuspenseLens 🔍
 **A browser-based tool for theory-driven suspense annotation of literary texts**

-SuspenseLens lets you load any short story, run it through a local AI model, and receive sentence-level suspense annotations from four distinct theoretical perspectives — displayed as a colour-coded heatmap with CATMA-style underlines, directly in your browser.
+SuspenseLens lets you load any short story, run it through a local AI model, and receive sentence-level suspense annotations from four distinct theoretical perspectives — displayed as a colour-coded heatmap with colored underlines to indicate the theory, directly in your browser.
 No server, no subscription, no data leaves your computer.

-<--! # SuspenseLens
-Website for short story suspense level exploration filtered by different literary suspense theories to allow a multi-perspective approach to literary suspense in US-American and British short stories from the Gutenberg collection. -->

 ---